Personal Savings Allowance

 How would a Personal Savings Allowance affect me?

-You’ll be responsible for paying any tax you owe on the interest.
+If you exceed your Personal Savings Allowance you'll be responsible for paying any tax you owe on the interest.
 However HMRC will normally collect the tax by changing your tax code.
-If you fill in a Self Assessment tax return, you should carry on doing this as normal.
+If you fill in a Self-Assessment tax return, you should carry on doing this as normal.

 If I can likely save tax-free with a Personal Savings Allowance, what about ISAs?